Growing Up Resilient Webinar

 Afterwards, please take a few moments to complete the closing survey.
 This information will help us determine other webinars that may interest you in the future.
 After completing the closing survey, you will be able to download your certificate of attendance.

 Take Home Resources

-Follow along with a printed copy of the webinar slides.
-(469 K PDF)
+Follow along with a copy of the presentation slides: Growing Up Resilient (469 K PDF).

-Print a handout on what resilient kids use here.
-(317 K PDF)
+Print a handout on what resilient kids use: Resilient Children Use (317 K PDF).

-This webinar was hosted by Brianna Routh, Extension Educator — Family Relations and Health and Nutrition.
-For more information, please contact Ellie McCann.
+This webinar was hosted by Brianna N. Routh, Extension Educator — Family Resiliency and Health and Nutrition.
+For more information, please contact Ellie M. McCann.